Homeland Security Projects

 With the following expected impact:

-The project has not been previously funded by the European Union, as it is a newly established project.
+The project has not been previously co-financed by the European Union, as it is a newly created project.

 Proyecto: SAID (Automated Fingerprint Identification System)